Niue Weather in August

 You can get just about anywhere around Niue in August and have an amazing time.
 The island presents itself at its best during this month in the dry season.
 For this reason, August is one of the most popular months to travel to Niue.
 Although Niue is not really crowded even in the height of the tourist season, travellers that want to get this “alone in the world” feeling may want to wake up a bit earlier, enjoy the cooler hours and beat the groups at the most popular spots.

-Swimming with Whales – Arguably the best month to swim with whales in Niue is August.
+Whale Watching and Swimming – Arguably the best month to swim with whales in Niue is August.
 We are entering the height of the whale season with many whales using the raised coral atoll as a warm spot to take care of their calves.
 Swimming with these gentle giants is a unique and humbling experience, to say the least.
-Check out our guide to swimming with whales in Niue for more details.
+Check out our Guide to Whale Watching in Niue for more details.

 Walks – With perfect weather on the horizon, there are tens of short walks around the island that will lead you to hidden gems.
 One of the best ways to go from one short walk to another is to hire a car for the day and select a few spots to visit.
 Try the Matapa Chasm walk or one of the many reef walks on the islands.
 We’ve got a whole section of our guide dedicated to walks and tracks around Niue, with plenty for you to choose from.

 Golf – Did you know that Niue had its own 9-hole golf course?
 Well, now you do!
 If you want to tee off a round of golf while meeting the locals, head there on Saturday afternoon when the weekly tournament takes place.
 Everybody is welcome.
-For the kiddies and the adults that don’t take themselves too seriously, Niue also has its own mini-golf as well!
 Find out more in The Complete Guide to Golf in Niue.

 August Packing List for Niue